shivathapaa/Web-Development-Project/README.md

 <br>
 <br>
 ### Disclaimer
 Images used in this project are form different sources.
 All the images are used for educational purpose only.
-I do not owe any images used here, it belongs to its rightful owner.
+I do not own any images used here, it belongs to its rightful owner.